NANOZOLID® TECHNOLOGY PLATFORM

 NanoZolid® – a unique proprietary technology

-Thus far, a total of 89 national patents have been granted within eight patent families and LIDDS now has comprehensive patent protection for the NanoZolid® platform in all major markets.
-There are only a few remaining countries where the application has not yet been granted.
-These are markets where the processing time for patent applications usually is long.
+A total of 89 national patents have so far been granted within eight patent families and LIDDS now has comprehensive patent protection for the NanoZolid® platform in all major markets.
+There are only a few remaining countries where applications have not yet been granted.
+These are markets where the processing time for patent applications is usually long.

-A new patent application for the NanoZolid technology was submitted in 2016, which, upon approval, provides patent protection until 2037 for both the LIDDS technology platform and for the drugs developed in combination with NanoZolid.
+The European Patent Office has approved a novel patent for NanoZolid® that provides patent protection until 2037 for both the LIDDS technology platform and for the drugs developed in combination with NanoZolid®.

-During the first quarter of 2017, LIDDS filed a patent application to protect the development of NanoZolid with immune-modulating drugs and immunotherapy methods, as initial research demonstrated that the technology can integrate antibodies and larger biomolecules.
+During the first quarter of 2017, LIDDS filed a patent application to protect the development of NanoZolid® with immune-modulating drugs and immunotherapy methods, as initial research demonstrated that the technology can integrate larger biomolecules.
 Another patent application was submitted in October 2017 regarding the method of local treatment with cytostatics in combination with immunotherapy.

 |PATENT||PATENT||US||EU||REST OF THE WORLD|

 |2 / 2006||Method to treat prostate cancer||Approved||Approved||Aus, Can, Chi, Jap, Mex, Russ, S Kor, Nor, Afr, Isr, Ind,|